-Christopher Pratt is one of Canada’s most prominent painters and printmakers.
-He lives in Newfoundland in St Mary’s Bay along the Salmonier River.
-Pratt is very aware of his identity as a Newfoundlander.
-The island, its culture, its geography and its weather has had a strong impact on his work.
+Christopher Pratt was one of Canada’s most prominent painters and printmakers.
+He lived in Newfoundland in St Mary’s Bay along the Salmonier River.
+Pratt was very aware of his identity as a Newfoundlander.
+The island, its culture, its geography and its weather had a strong impact on his work.

 In his paintings Christopher Pratt explores many themes: landscapes, roadscapes, architecture, waterscapes, boats, interior spaces and the human figure.
 Through these works, Christopher Pratt presents his vision of Newfoundland and urges us to consider how progress and the modern world are transforming the island.

 The images are largely the products of his imagination.
 They are infused with memories of people, places and events that have been filtered and clarified through his search for order and simplicity.
 In this way, they are situated between reality and fiction.
 The paintings have a timeless and idealized quality to them.
 Pratt achieves this by concentrating on the abstract elements of design.
 The surfaces are flat, the compositions are frontal.
 The paintings are very carefully organized and precisely executed.
 Every thing inessential is eliminated from the subject.
 Through abstraction the ordinary becomes the archetypal.
 Christopher Pratt has always believed that there is an immense presence in ordinariness.
 He celebrates the non-exotic, the anti-picturesque.
 Light is a very important element in Pratt’s work.
 In the 1970’s when he first saw Early Sunday Morning by the American painter, Edward Hopper, he began thinking about qualities of natural and artificial light.